ui/stamps-api-docs/source/klg_api.rst

 promo_code_redemptions      No          List of promo code objects that want to be redeemed.
 Contains ``request_id`` and ``promo_code`` original_invoice_number     No          POS transaction number of the canceled original transaction, if provided will be used as a reference for stamps and bonus calculation. payment_status              No          Payment status of the transaction, default is Full.
-For payment status mapping, see :ref:`Table <Payment Status>`.
+For payment status mapping, see :ref:`Table <Payment Status>`. use_tax_invoice             No          A boolean indicating whether customer will pay for transaction taxes on their own. `stamps` will be ignored if true.
 =========================== =========== =======================